 - Dogs occasionally can chuck up hairballs too, but it’s extremely rare.
 If you find a regurgitated fur mass from your dog, check with your veterinarian to make sure your pooch is okay.
 Don’t always blame the cat.

 Regurgitating hairballs is what cats are designed to do.
 While they may look gross, they actually keep your cat healthy and help to avoid intestinal blockages.

-Sign up for Morris Animal Foundation’s monthly AnimalNEWS Tips & Tails to learn more ways to keep your cat happy, healthy and purring… with hairballs in check.
+Sign up for stories and news with Morris Animal Foundation’s monthly AnimalNEWS Tips & Tails to learn more ways to keep your cat happy, healthy and purring… with hairballs in check.

 10 Tips for a Happy, Healthy Cat